X

 Student Organizations

-Many of our students participate in Student Organizations with diversity related missions.
-The Office of Diversity supports these organizations by providing grant funding to Student Organizations for hosting programs that encourage diversity and inclusion at UM Law.
-Student organizations with diversity related missions or that have inclusive programming include:
+Many of our students also participate in Student Organizations with diversity related missions and programming.
+The Office of Access & Multicultural Affairs provides funding to support Student Organization efforts that promote access and inclusion at Memphis Law, provide professional development such as networking and mentoring, and help raise awareness of legal issues impacting diverse communities.
+Organizations with diversity related missions or programming include:

 • Association of Women Attorneys (AWA)